dick7005/Git-srch-engine/README.md

 ## Setup Instructions

-- The app is staight forward .available on the github -ghpages..
+- The app is staight forward .available on the github -ghpages..(not at the moment)
 - no installation required
+-

 ## Development